 - Form 15CB.
 (This is a certification from a Chartered Accountant which is required only if the payment exceeds 5Lakh INR).

 RBI’s 2011 change….

-Benefits of reparation
+Benefits of Repatriation

 A little on ‘Taxation’ side…

 Do you know the difference in the tax treatment for interest earned on an NRE and NRO account?
 Yes!
-Both the accounts have different rules.
+Both accounts have different rules.
 Read on:

-• The interest earned on the NRO account is subject to taxation.
+- The interest earned on the NRO account is subject to taxation.
 The tax percent or amount is subject to holder’s tax bracket

-• The interest earned on the NRE account is free from taxation.
+- The interest earned on the NRE account is free from taxation.
 The credit balance in the account is free from wealth tax.
 Also, a gift given to relative does not attract gift tax.

-Also, to be a successful long term investor, having a well drafted financial plan will be of immense help.
+Also, to be a successful long term investor, having a well-drafted financial plan will be of immense help.
 To create a sound financial plan, I strongly recommend you to take advantage of

 If you have any comments or questions, write them in the comment box below.